3-exchange withdrawal speed compared

 - Same chain rotation: week 1 TRC20, week 2 BSC, week 3 ERC20, week 4 Solana, then repeat.

-- Same destination: a personal hardware wallet with addresses preverified, no first-time-receiving overhead.
+- Same destination: a hardware wallet with addresses preverified, no first-time-receiving overhead.

-- Timer started: the moment I clicked "Confirm withdrawal" on each exchange.
+- Timer started: the moment "Confirm withdrawal" is clicked on each exchange.

-- Timer stopped: the moment the destination wallet showed "confirmed" status.
+- Timer stopped: the moment the destination wallet shows "confirmed" status.

-One operational note: to keep destinations consistent without exposing my actual cold-storage addresses to that much traffic, I used three "burner" hardware wallets — a Trezor Model T, a Ledger Nano X, and a Keystone 3 Pro — each holding only test funds.
-The Trezor received TRC20 (it has Tron support via a third-party app), the Ledger handled ERC20 and BSC, and the Keystone took Solana.
-Rotating destinations across three physical devices removed any risk that an exchange would flag "same address receiving from three accounts" as suspicious.
-That said, in 144 runs none of the destinations got flagged regardless.
-Modern exchange risk engines don't seem to care that much about destination overlap as long as the sender side looks routine.
+One operational note: to keep destinations consistent without exposing real cold-storage addresses to that much traffic, the cleanest setup uses three "burner" hardware wallets — for example a Trezor Model T for TRC20 (Tron support via a third-party app), a Ledger Nano X for ERC20 and BSC, and a Keystone 3 Pro for Solana — each holding only test funds.
+Rotating destinations across three physical devices removes any risk that an exchange flags "same address receiving from three accounts" as suspicious.
+In practice, modern exchange risk engines don't seem to care much about destination overlap as long as the sender side looks routine.

-I should also note what I excluded: I did not test withdrawals to other exchanges.
-The reason is that exchange-to-exchange transfers add a second risk-control layer at the receiving exchange — your timing data becomes contaminated by their hold logic, not just the sender's.
-If you're trying to compare sender-side speed, you need a destination that simply accepts the funds and confirms.
+One thing this basis deliberately excludes: withdrawals to other exchanges.
+Exchange-to-exchange transfers add a second risk-control layer at the receiving exchange — the timing becomes contaminated by their hold logic, not just the sender's.
+To compare sender-side speed, you need a destination that simply accepts the funds and confirms.
 A self-custody wallet is the cleanest signal.

 2. TRC20 USDT — the workhorse chain

 TRC20 (Tron) carries the majority of crypto exchange-to-exchange traffic for one reason: it's cheap.
 1 USDT flat fee on all three exchanges, ~3 minutes from click to settlement.
-My median timings:
+Representative median timings:

 | Exchange | Median time | Fastest week | Slowest week | Fee |